 When you don't vote, you let the Republicans continue to cut school lunches and hit start.

-You know, really, so when you don't vote, you let another church explode.
+So when you don't vote, you let another church explode.

 And this was aimed primarily at minority voters in Missouri.

-Um, you allow another cross to burn.
+You allow another cross to burn?

-You know, in 2000, I won't play it, but you know, there was the infamous James Byrd ad, and the the what it said is on June 7th, 1998 in Texas, my father was killed.
+You know, in 2000, I won't play it, but, you know, there was the infamous James Byrd ad.

 Anyway, he was beaten, changed, and then dragged three miles to his death all because he was black.

-So when George W. Bush, the governor, refused to support hate crimes legislation.
+So when George W. Bush, the governor, refused to support hate crimes legislation, it was like my father was killed all over again.

 There's only one missing fact here.

-George W. Bush's governor supported the death penalty for James Byrd and the evil that was perpetrated upon this this man.
+George W. Bush's governor supported the death penalty for James Byrd and the evil that was perpetrated upon this man.

 That's just pure evil.